IJustinChan/Brick-Breaker/README.md

 ## Middle of the Game
 <img src="Images/game_middle.png" height = 500>

-The player has a shorter paddle from collecting a power-down and numerous extra balls have been spawned.
+The player has a shorter paddle from collecting a power-down and numerous extra balls have spawned from destroying brown bricks.

 ## Technologies Used
 - Python